 Rating Definition 5 Involves the least amount of risk in our portfolio.
 The borrower is performing above expectations, and 4 the trends and risk factors are generally favorable.
 Involves an acceptable level of risk that is similar to the risk at the time of origination.
 The borrower is 3 generally performing as expected, and the risk factors are neutral to favorable.
 Involves a borrower performing below expectations and indicates that the loan's risk has increased somewhat since origination.
 The borrower could be out of compliance with debt covenants; however, 2 loan payments are generally not past due.
-Involves a horrower performing materially below expectations and indicates that the loan's risk has

-- Involves a borrower performing materially below expectations and indicates that the loan's risk has increased materially since origination.
-In addition to the borrower being generally out of compliance with debt covenants, loan payments could be past due (but generally not more than 180 days past due). - Involves a borrower performing substantially below expectations and indicates that the loan's risk has substantially increased since origination.
+Involves a borrower performing materially below expectations and indicates that the loan's risk has increased materially since origination.
+In addition to the borrower being generally out of compliance with debt covenants, loan payments could be past due (but generally not more than 180 days past due).
+Involves a borrower performing substantially below expectations and indicates that the loan's risk has substantially increased since origination.
 Most or all of the debt covenants are out of compliance and payments are substantially delinquent.
 Loans rated 1 are not anticipated to be repaid in full and we will reduce the fair market value of the loan to the amount we anticipate will be recovered.